pitbox46/pitbox46.github.io/content/Projects/Minecraft Mods.md

 [^2]:
     During my time with Divine Gaming, I was unaware of the company's association with Twin Flames.
-I do not endorse Twin Flames and maintain no current relationship with them.
+I do not endorse either organization and maintain no current relationship with them.